Pino Caruso: Life and career

 Caruso was born in Palermo, Sicily and debuted as a dramatic stage actor in his home town in 1957.
 In 1965, he moved to Rome and entered the theatre company "Il Bagaglino".
-He gained great popularity taking part in several RAI variety shows such as Che domenica amici (1968), Gli amici della domenica (1970), Teatro 10 (1971), Dove sta Zazà (1973), Mazzabubù (1975), Due come noi (1979).
+He gained great popularity taking part in several RAI variety shows such as Che domenica amici (1968), Gli amici della domenica (1970), Teatro 10 (1971), Dove sta Zazà (1973), Mazzabubù (1975), and Due come noi (1979).

 Caruso was the president of the Italian Actors Union from 1979 to 1989.

 From 1995 to 1997, upon appointment by Palermo Mayor Leoluca Orlando, Caruso planned and directed Palermo in scena, a two-month artistic and theatrical Festival (held from 14 July to 14 September).
 In 2001, the Extraordinary Commissioner of the city Ettore Serio called Caruso to repeat the experience.

-Since 1976 Caruso also collaborated regularly with newspapers and magazines, being columnist among others for daily newspapers Il Mattino, Il Messaggero, Paese Sera, L'Avanti, Il Tempo, La Sicilia.
+Since 1976, Caruso also collaborated regularly with newspapers and magazines, being columnist among others for daily newspapers Il Mattino, Il Messaggero, Paese Sera, L'Avanti, Il Tempo, La Sicilia.
 He was also author of numerous books, ranging from various genres.

 He took part in approximately 30 films, debuting as a director in 1977 with the film Ride bene chi ride ultimo.

 He was married to stage actress Marilisa Ferzetti and was the father of the voice actor Francesco Caruso.
 He was a life-long vegetarian.

+Caruso died on 7 March 2019, at the age of 84.